-The above tabs on this page provide information about the services offered by Your Writing Center.
+The above tabs on this page provide information about the services offered by Our Writing Center.

 If you would like to schedule a peer review, online-embedded writing center, writing workshop, classroom visit, or any other additional writing center service, we kindly ask that you give us at least a week's notice so we can ensure proper staffing of the Writing Center to meet your needs.
-To begin the scheduling process, please fill out the form in the following link and Charles or Abbie will contact you to discuss the details so we can tailor our services to meet your needs: Request a Workshop
+To request Writing Center support for your class: https://spalding.libwizard.com/f/wcworkshop-request

 How We Do What We Do

 As a writing center, our purpose is to help Spalding students grow as writers.
 We are not a free editing service – if we simply “fix” a paper for students, nothing will be learned in the process.
 Accordingly, we will not make changes to students’ drafts.
 Instead, we will discuss and comment on “global” issues (organization, development, clarity) explaining the issue and suggesting strategies for resolution.
 For “local,” editorial issues (grammar, spelling, APA, and formatting), we highlight the location of the issue so that students learn from making changes themselves.

 To schedule a face-to-face appointment